 Morgan Lewis partner Susan Harthill was quoted in an HR Magazine article about the latest guidance on worker safety COVID-19 protection programs issued by the Occupational Safety and Health Administration (OSHA).

-Morgan Lewis partner Lee Harding authored an article for Employment Law Journal about a recent High Court judgement, which held that the UK government failed to extend health and safety protections to “limb b” workers.
+Morgan Lewis partner Lee Harding and associate Will Mallin co-authored an article for Employment Law Journal about a recent High Court judgement, which held that the UK government failed to extend health and safety protections to “limb b” workers.